Clinical-Genomics/cg_lims/README.md

 ## Branching model

-clinical_EPPs is using github flow branching model as described in our development manual.
+cg_lims is using github flow branching model as described in our development manual.

 ## Production and Stage